The question asks for a simple yes/no answer: “In situations of potential harassment, does the intent behind the behavior matter?”

 The correct answer to this question, which appears in a True Office Learning module, is no. Of the millions of users who’ve answered it, only 64 percent got it right, meaning more than a third of employees incorrectly think harassment might be OK depending on the circumstance.

-This unnerving result shows that employees may know less than you think on some compliance topics—things that ideally can be taught via training.
+This unnerving result shows that employees may know less than you think on some compliance topics—things that ideally can be taught via training in a properly implemented compliance program.
 In a True Office Learning course, we would follow up with more scenarios and learning so users would fully understand the reasoning behind the correct answer.
 In an organization with traditional compliance training, that deeper dive might not exist, potentially exposing the company to more risk.

 Simply having compliance training isn’t enough for today’s modern business.
-The five training mistakes highlighted in this article aren’t fatal flaws, but they do set up training programs for ineffective results—as well as bigger problems if an employee breaks the rules and the organization suffers costly litigation, regulatory consequences, and reputational damage.
+There are also DOJ best practices and EEOC compliance standards to keep in mind to fully benefit from compliance training The five compliance training program mistakes highlighted in this article aren’t fatal flaws, but they do set up training programs for ineffective results—as well as bigger problems if an employee breaks the rules and the organization suffers costly litigation, regulatory consequences, and reputational damage.

 Fortunately, each of these mistakes have relatively easy solutions that deliver powerful advantages to your compliance program.